-One Annotation Package is created for each parent Package, so if the Package has several diagrams all the diagrammatic elements are held in the one Annotation Package.
+The system automatically creates the Annotation when you open a diagram and add diagrammatic elements.
+One Annotation is created for each parent Package, so if the Package has several diagrams all the diagrammatic elements are held in the one Annotation.

-The Annotation Package does not have any properties (including not having a name), and is simply a container for the diagrammatic elements, allowing them to be listed in the Browser window and - if necessary - re-used in multiple diagrams.
+The Annotation does not have any properties (including not having a name), and is simply a container for the diagrammatic elements, allowing them to be listed in the Browser window and - if necessary - re-used in multiple diagrams.
 This also protects the elements from being deleted if any diagram that contains them is deleted.
-Note that if you delete all diagrams that contain the diagrammatic elements, the Annotation Package and its contents persists.
+Note that if you delete all diagrams that contain the diagrammatic elements, the Annotation and its contents persists.

-The Annotation Package is represented in the Browser window by a blue Package icon followed by brackets.
+The Annotation is represented in the Browser window by three blue dots followed by brackets.